-Scholarships for women in undergraduate or graduate degree programs.
+Scholarships for women in undergraduate or graduate degree programs

 The Freehold Branch of AAUW will award two scholarships, the Lew Williams Scholarship and the Leila Sulkes Scholarship for the academic year 2017-2018.
+Scholarships will be awarded at our September AAUW Freehold Area Branch meeting.

 For the 2016-2017 academic year, the Freehold Area Branch of AAUW awarded two scholarships.